AM311/Cybersecurity_Report/home.md

 	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali Linux machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

- 6. **Generate a payload for starting a reverse shell** In a different shell window, we now
+ 6. **Generation of a payload for starting a reverse shell and injection** In a different shell window, we now proceed with the generation of an exploit through which we will inject a remote shell client to

  7. dd
  8. gg